project-arcana/phantasm-hardware-interface/README.md

 Commands live in the `cmd` namespace, found in `commands.hh`.
 For easy command buffer writing, `command_stream_writer` is provided in the same header.

-Commands are almost entirely stateless.
+Command lists are almost entirely stateless.
 The only state is the currently active render pass, marked by `cmd::begin_render_pass` and `cmd::end_render_pass` respectively.
-Other commands like `cmd::draw`, or `cmd::dispatch` (compute) contain all of the state they require, including their `handle::pipeline_state`.
+Other commands like `cmd::draw`, or `cmd::dispatch` (compute) contain all of the state they require, including `handle::pipeline_state`.

 ### Shader Arguments